-I wrote the following post several years ago but always re-post it in October.
-It has been one of my Top 10 most-viewed blog articles through the years. . . .
+I wrote the following post years ago but always re-share it in October.
+It's one of my top ten most-viewed blog articles ever . . .

 Dick Lincoln once said, "Church at its best is as good as it gets, and church at its worst is as bad as it gets."
 No one understands this reality more than pastors and their families.